VIDEO GAME FAVS

 LOVE THIS GAME LOVE THIS GAME LOVE THIS GAME RIPS OFF MY SHIRT AND YELLS!!!!

-also Jen Zee is an art goddess im perpetually in awe of her power
+let it be known that Jen Zee is an art goddess and im perpetually in awe of her power

 Hamtaro: Ham-Ham Heartbreak